VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 There are too many disadvantages:

 * Templates slow down compilation;
-* Absolutely not helpful compiler error messages;
+* Absolutely useless compiler error messages;
 * You can't reuse generic binary, only source code;
 * Hard to validate: to make sure it works with type you need to test it with that type;
 * Code bloat.